 It was a dark and stormy night.
 That’s how all exciting stories begin, isn’t it?
 Our story begins with the advent of the cold and flu season.
 Dark and stormy days turn to dark and stormy nights, with us fragile folk heading indoors for warmth and comfort.
 As we breathe in the warm inside air, we also breathe in each other’s colds and flu viruses.
 What to do?
 What to do?
 Come with me, as we delve into simple remedies to keep ourselves, our family, and friends healthy, and arm ourselves with tasty herbal antivirals, and symptom relievers!

 Let’s start with some facts about our immune system.
-Did you know that 70% of our immune activity occurs in our small intestine?
-While it is fairly well-known that our moods and level of stress affect our immune system, it is not as well known that 80% of our relaxing neurotransmitters reside in our small intestine.
+Did you know that about 70% of our immune activity occurs in our small intestine?
+While it is fairly well-known that our moods and level of stress affect our immune system, it is not as well known that upwards of 80% of our relaxing neurotransmitters are created in our small intestine.
 It is the place where digestive juices from our gallbladder and pancreas are deposited, so that the food we eat can be broken down and taken up by our hungry body.
 That’s one busy organ!
 It stands to reason that if we nourish and heal our gut, the benefits to our emotional/nervous and immune systems are manyfold.
 We may be able to deal with day-to-day stresses easier and have a higher stress threshold to cope with larger, more intense stresses such as transition, grief, and loss.
 This can also translate to deeper, more restful sleep, better uptake of nutrition from the foods we eat, and a healthier, heartier immune system.
+Learn more about managing stress.

 There are many ways to feed and nourish our gut.
 We can make fermented foods with cabbage, winter roots, hot peppers, and more (see recipe below).
 Hard aged cheeses and homemade beers are beneficial as well.
 The roots of dandelion and burdock contain prebiotics, which stimulate the growth and activity of the good bacteria in our gut.
 Sounds like the start of good winter meals, doesn’t it?

 Water and/or milk kefirs are easy to make and contain readily available probiotics which thrive in our small (and large) intestine.
-These probiotics not only help us to digest our food, but help us to maintain a happier countenance.
+These probiotics not only help us to digest our food, but help us to boost the immune and nervous systems, and maintain a happier countenance.

 Most herbal blogs recommend utilizing elderberries to make an elder syrup.
 They start by saying, “Put dried elderberries in a pan of water and simmer for 15-20 minutes.
 Gah!
 Drying and heating plants destroy the flavonoids in plants!
 Don’t do eeet!
 In order to retain the immune supporting and antiviral vitamin C complex and flavonoids, it’s best to prepare elderberries fresh.
 Fill a pint jar with all your fresh squished berries.
 Fill half the jar with either brandy or apple cider vinegar.
 Top off to the lower rim with honey.
 Brandy and honey make an elixir, apple cider vinegar and honey make an oxymel.
 Tightly cover the jar and put it on a dish as there may be some leakage.
 Let steep for a month and strain.
 A half to a whole teaspoon in a cup of warm water several times a day is all that is needed to provide incredible relief.
 As it takes a month to steep, you might want to get on this right away!
 You, your family, and your friends will be very happy when you provide them with herbal medicine that works well!
 You now have elderberry oxymel that can be taken by the teaspoon straight, added to fizzy water to make a shrub, use as an ingredient in salad dressings, and more.
 Kids over 2 love elderberry oxymel, and it will keep all winter in or out of the fridge.